 Whether you know it or not, your house has a unique smell.
 It can range from a light, fresh scent all the way to a musty, stale, wet dog kind of smell.
 The unfortunate part is, you get so used to this smell that you don’t even recognize it when you walk through your door.
 But, when other people come over, boy do they ever notice!

-Think about it like this: some people have signature scents i.e. ‘I always wear Burberry Brit perfume’, and when you smell it, you think of them.
-Inside a home is a little different—the smell of a home literally imprints itself into your mind, like a signature on paper.
-That’s why I refer to it as a scent signature, because it’s a unique scent stamp of that space.
-When we cook, renovate, or neglect to clean certain parts of our homes, the scent signature can temporarily change, or progressively get worse.
-Smelling garlic mashed potatoes at 6 PM on Tuesday is great, but smelling them at 9 AM the next day isn’t so desirable!
+Think about it like this: some people have scent signatures —i.e. ‘I always wear Burberry Brit perfume—and when you smell it, you think of them.
+Inside a home is a little different.
+The smell of a home literally imprints itself into your mind, like a signature on paper.
+That’s why I refer to it as a scent signature because it’s a unique scent stamp of that particular space.
+When we cook, renovate, or neglect to clean certain parts of our homes, scent signatures can temporarily change, and not always for the better!
+Smelling a lemony broiled salmon at 6pm on a Tuesday evening is great, but smelling that at 9am the following morning… not so much!

-Companies will make products to create a positive scent signature for your home, but this can become expensive and can bring a lot of unnecessary chemicals into your home.
-If you want to change your home’s scent signature, I have a few really easy and fun things to try, and they cost next to nothing do!
+A number of companies make products to create positive scent signatures for your home.
+However, this can become expensive and can bring unnecessary chemicals into your home.
+If you want to change your home’s scent signature I have a few really easy and fun things to try—and they cost next to nothing!

 First, think about what scents you love; it’s different for everyone.
-You can even think about the seasons and what you want your home to smell like based on what season it is.
+You can even think about the season and what you want your home to smell like at this time of year.
 Now, you know what to base your scents around.
 Also, consider room appropriate scents.
 I don’t want my bathroom smelling like freshly baked cookies, or my kitchen smelling like fresh laundry.

-Hunt & gather the following items for your natural home deodorizer:
+Hunt & gather the following items for your DIY home deodorizer:

 - Pot for the stovetop

-- Cut any fruits (oranges and grapefruit are two of my favorites!) and place in pot
+- Cut any fruits, oranges and grapefruit are two of my favorites!
+Place in a pot, I use a small saucepan.

-- Add spices, extracts and herbs (think cinnamon, rosemary, thyme)
+- Add spices, extracts, and herbs—think cinnamon, rosemary, thyme, clove, etc.

-- Fill your pot with water (I use a small saucepan) 3/4 the way full, and boil.
+- Fill your pot 3/4 the way with water, cover and bring to a boil.

-- Once it reaches the boiling point, reduce to low and simmer.
+- Once it reaches the boiling point, reduce to low and simmer—with the lid off!

 You can let the pot simmer (attended) for hours on end, continually adding liquid to prevent the ingredients from burning.
-When you have had enough, you can jar the liquid and refrigerate (once cooled) and use a few more times.
-Kep in mind some fruits and herbs hold up better than others for prolonged periods of time.
+When you’ve had enough, you can jar the liquid and refrigerate (once cooled), and re-use a few more times.
+Keep in mind that some fruits and herbs hold up better than others for prolonged periods of time.

-Realtors will often tell you to bake cookies or boil cinnamon sticks or vanilla on your stove to create a welcoming scent in your home—this is an extension of this idea.
+Realtors will often tell you to bake cookies or boil cinnamon sticks or vanilla on your stove to create a welcoming scent in your home just before an open house—this is an extension of this idea.

 Natural Home Scent Recipes